timwaters/mapwarper/README_API.md

 |                    | created_at		       | date, time, & time zone 	|		when the layer was created in the system		|    |

-If not found, the following response will be returned.
+If not found, the request will return the following response (when using format=json).

 | Status        | Response |
 | ------------- | -------- |